dmuth/is-peco-okay/hugo/content/about.md

 written in Python.
 The HTML is stored in an S3 bucket and served by CloudFront which performs SSL termination.
 The data is stored in DynamoDB.

+For deplying APIs, Serverless is GREAT!
+For DynamoDB tables, it is a mixed bag.
+I do NOT recommend Serverless for Cloudfront distributions.

 ## Did you really hand code all of the Javascript and CSS?

 I did!
-If I were building this in the workplace, I would have used jQuery and Bootstrap, because when you're in the office, your job is to complete things quickly, using the tools at hand, absent a _really_ good reason to write raw Javascript and CSS.
+If I were building this in the workplace, I would have used jQuery and Bootstrap, because when you're in the office, your job is to complete things quickly, using the tools at hand, absent a _really_ good reason to do it in a way that will take longer.

 But this ain't the office, this is a side project.
 And it's been awhile since I built something without using either a Javascript or CSS framework, and I really wanted to craft some straight up